open-feature/js-sdk/packages/client/README.md

 ### Events:

-Events allow to react to state changes in the provider or underlying flag management system.
+Events provide a way to react to state changes in the provider or underlying flag management system.
 You can listen to events of either the OpenFeature API or individual clients.

 ```typescript